 Rhode Island State employees DO NOT contribute to or participate in the Rhode Island Temporary Disability Insurance program (a short-term disability program).

-Tuition waiver is applicable to Board of Governors non-union and union full-time employees only.
-General fees or course charges (tuition only) for institutions under the jurisdiction of the Board of Governors (RIC, CCRI & URI) may be waived for all employees.
+Tuition waiver is applicable to Board of Education non-union and union full-time employees only.
+General fees or course charges (tuition only) for institutions under the jurisdiction of the Board of Education (RIC, CCRI & URI) may be waived for all employees.
 Temporary non-renewable employees are not eligible.
-This waiver applies to the employee’s spouse and legal dependents who may pursue courses in a regular study program for credit at the baccalaureate level only.
+The tuition waiver also applies to the employee's spouse, domestic partner and legal dependents that may pursue courses in a regular study program for credit at the baccalaureate level only.
 Other limits and or restrictions may apply and certain benefits may be treated as taxable income.

 RISD Museum of Art Institutional Membership

 Faculty, staff and students are encouraged to visit the RISD Museum of Art, located just 10 minutes from campus.
-The college has purchased an institutional membership for 2012-2013, so that all members of the college are able to attend the Musem for free.
+The college has purchased an institutional membership, so that all members of the college are able to attend the Museum for free.

 Service Recognition Policy:

-Rhode Island College honors members of the faculty, administrative and support staff for long and faithful service, and at the point of retirement, through the awarding of appropriate gifts bearing the College symbol.
+Rhode Island College honors members of the faculty, administrative and support staff for long and faithful service, and at the point of retirement, through the awarding of commemorative gifts.
 Awards are presented annually in observance of 10, 20, and 30 years of service.
 This policy is separate and apart from the State Civil Service Employees’ Service Recognition Program.

 HYATT Legal Plan: